Preocts/darko_java_help/README.md

 **Standard Disclaimer**: As with anything found online, I recommend you research your problem and the solutions suggested.
 The steps provided here are offered as is.
 The creator of these documents and anyone who serves these documents cannot be held for responsibility the functionality of your computer.

-**Assumption**: The assumption is made that you already have the Twitch App, MultiMC, or default launcher installed.
+**Assumption**: The assumption is made that you already have the CurseForge, Twitch App, MultiMC, or default launcher installed.
 Also, I'm assuming you have your desired mod-pack downloaded and setup for your launcher.
 Guidance for those tasks are outside the scope of these documents.

 ---